tnipen/tnipen.github.io/_drafts/2020-06-16-neighbourhoods.md

 That is, the variance is efficiently compute by calculating two types of neighbourhood means and taking the difference.

 To find the neighbourhood **minimum** or **maximum**, the domain is split into Nx1 slices.
 A neighbourhood is then represented by R of these Rx1 slices.
 The minimum (maximum) is computed for each slice, and then a minimum (maximum) of R of the Rx1 slices is computed.
 This saves time because the Nx1 minimums (maximums) are reused R times.
 This algorithm has time complexity O(GRlog(R)).

+To find a neighbourhood **quantile** (such as the median), there is no way to reuse the calculations from one neighbourhood when processing the next.
+This is because the whole neighbourhood must be sorted.
+Instead, gridpp uses a method that gives an approximate value.
+Gridpp computes the fraction of cells that exceed a set of T thresholds.
+The quantile can then be approximated by linearly interpolating between these fractions.
+Gridpp can also compute the exact neighbourhood quantile, without approximation if desired.
+This has time complexity O(GT).
+[Brute force].